 welcome to writingsland

-Today, I continue to submit past work for publication and apply for writing jobs and contracts while chipping away at a novel.
-To see some examples of my work, please continue reading.
+Today, I continue to submit work for publication while chipping away at my novel.
+For examples of my work, please continue reading.
+These examples are split into sections of Copy and Technical Writing, Academic Writing, and Original Fiction.

 Copy and Technical Writing